Amity Circle Tree Ranch Philosophy

 WHAT FRIENDS & FAMILY SAY

-The one loved one polled by Rehabs.com found the center and its programming to be helpful.
-They submitted a four-star rating for the center’s treatment effectiveness and, when asked how likely they were to recommend the facility to others, provided four stars.
-“Makes livimg worth while … helped out when needed,” they told Rehabs.com.
+To date, two loved ones polled by Rehabs.com gave polarizing opinions of the facility.
+An anonymous loved one found the center and its programming to be helpful.
+They submitted a four-star rating for the center’s treatment effectiveness and wrote: “Makes livimg worth while … helped out when needed,” they told Rehabs.com.
 They did, however, note that the center needed “more space.”

 The cost for the 90-day program is $25,000, and the seven-month program is priced at $35,000.
 A monthly fee of $1,200 is charged for every child staying with their parent on campus.
 The facility has private-pay options and will provide itemized lists to individuals planning to file an insurance claim for reimbursement.
 Some residents of the State of Arizona may have funding provided by local or state agencies.
 All fees and a medical deposit (for doctor’s appointments and prescriptions) are due upon admission.